-- Reserved tables must display the name of the organization and be staffed at all times by members of the organization that has reserved space.
-Use of the table is limited to the organization that holds the reservation.
+- Events must display the name of the organization and be staffed at all times by members of the organization listed on the permit.
+Use of the space is limited to the organization that holds the reservation.
 Organizations are not allowed to sponsor other organizations or share the table.

 - The University will not enter into use agreements for the use of its property for events or programs by non-University entities whose primary purpose is for the sale, solicitation, or promotion of goods and services.

-- Contact tables may be reserved 6 weeks prior to the 1st day of the upcoming semester, including the start of May and Summer semesters.
+- Information Only event permit applications may be requested 6 weeks prior to the 1st day of the upcoming semester, including the start of May and Summer semesters.
 Breaks/holidays are added to the end of the previous semester.

 Use of Displays